bolajiwahab/pgrubic/README.md

 # Comma at the beginning of an item by default
 comma-at-beginning = true

-# Semicolon after last statement by default
+# New line before semicolon false by default
-semicolon-after-last-statement = true
+new-line-before-semicolon = false

 # Remove pg_catalog from functions by default
 remove-pg-catalog-from-functions = true